0fie/Maika/README.md

 Simplicity... as a simple person with simple requirements, I sought to craft a NixOS config to daily drive on my old Dell laptop.
 Here is a quick explanation of the folder structure.
 This "project" is a [flake](https://zero-to-nix.com/concepts/flakes) as you might have noticed.
-The home directory contains my [home-manager](https://github.com/nix-community/home-manager) configuration for apps like Firefox, Spotify etc. The system directory holds system-level configs, like the hostname, etc. You can also configure the
+The home directory contains my [home-manager](https://github.com/nix-community/home-manager) configurations for apps like Firefox, Spotify etc. The system directory holds system-level configs, like the hostname, etc. You can also configure the
 Nix package manager from there.
 And that's just about it.
 Simple, right?